Post-Completion OPT

 You may work as a volunteer or unpaid intern, where this does not violate any labor laws.
 You must be able to provide evidence from the employer that you worked at least 20 hours per week during the period of employment.

-- To correct the EAD, submit a request through the USCIS website to correct a typographic error.
+- To correct the EAD Card, submit a request through the USCIS website to correct a typographic error.

-Sometimes students lose their EAD cards either in the process of receiving it or later on.
-Your EAD is the official document that allows you to work on OPT or STEM OPT so you should take action to get a replacement if it is lost.
+Your EAD Card is the official document that allows you to work on OPT or STEM OPT so you should take action to get a replacement if it is lost, stolen, or destroyed.
+Students should file a new I-765 with USCIS, with a new filing fee, for a replacement card.

 - Submit a report to USPS about your lost document.